MananGandhi1810/online-ide/README.md

 # Online IDE

-Online IDE, built using Express.js and React.js
+Leetcode like platform to practice logic based coding problems.
+Built using Express.js, React.js, Postgres, and Docker

 ## Table of Contents